 Cytology-based Pap smears are the traditional screening approach, which look for abnormal cervical cells.
 Despite the benefits, many women are often reluctant to undergo a Pap smear as the procedure is invasive and associated with physical discomfort.
-Additionally, religion, culture, inconvenient clinic hours, and/or lack of transportation can also influence decision of testing (4,5).
+Additionally, religion, culture, inconvenient clinic hours, and/or lack of transportation can also influence decision of testing (5,6).

-HPV testing on self-collected samples is becoming increasingly acceptable and can be used as an additional strategy to reach women who do not participate in regular screening programs (7).
-HPV can be detected in urine (8) and offers several benefits.
+Therefore, improving screening uptake is necessary.
+Most low- and middle-income countries, which have the most women living with HIV, have poor screening and vaccination uptake(1,7).
+For example, in areas with high HIV prevalence, cervical cancer rates linked to HIV can be as high as 40% in some countries (3).
+In this population especially, alternative methods are critical.
+HPV testing on self-collected samples is becoming increasingly acceptable and can be used as an additional strategy to reach women who do not participate in regular screening programs (8).
+HPV can be detected in urine (9) and offers several benefits.

-Women have shown a significantly higher preference to urine as a sample type for hrHPV testing in comparison to brush-based cervical-vaginal self-sampling methods (9,10).
-Urine is also preferred as it non-invasive and suitable for home-collection (9,11).
-Recent studies confirm similar sensitivities between urine and clinician-taken smears as well as brush-based self-sampling for detecting high-grade lesions, (8,11), further highlighting the potential of urine as a sample type.
+Women have shown a significantly higher preference to urine as a sample type for hrHPV testing in comparison to brush-based cervical-vaginal self-sampling methods (10,11).
+Urine is also preferred as it non-invasive and suitable for home-collection (10,12).
+Recent studies confirm similar sensitivities between urine and clinician-taken smears as well as brush-based self-sampling for detecting high-grade lesions, (9,12), further highlighting the potential of urine as a sample type.

 Colli-Pee® - An innovative urine collection solution: